srhunt-cyber/Vantage---MQTT-bridge-for-Home-Assistant/README.md

 In Home Assistant, go to Developer Tools > YAML and click "Reload MQTT Entities".

-Automatic Area Assignment

-This bridge creates a unique "device" in Home Assistant for each individual light.
-This allows the script to add the suggested_area property, so HA will automatically know which room (e.g., "Kitchen") each light belongs to.

 Monitoring Dashboard
-This repository includes YAML for a Home Assistant dashboard to monitor the bridge's health, as well as the mqtt/mqtt_sensors.yaml configuration to create the sensors.
+This repository includes YAML for a Home Assistant dashboard to monitor the bridge's health.

-Add the contents of mqtt_sensors.yaml to your Home Assistant MQTT configuration.
+Add the contents of mqtt_sensors.yaml (if provided) or manually configure the diagnostics sensors.

-Install the custom:gauge-card from HACS (in the HACS "Frontend" store).
+Install the custom:gauge-card from HACS.

-Create a new dashboard and use the YAML from lovelace_dashboard.yaml.
+Create a new dashboard card to track CPU, Memory, and Uptime via the vantage/diagnostics/ topics.

 MQTT Topic Reference
 Bridge Status: vantage/bridge/status ("online" / "offline")